 Brian’s current role utilises organisational and management skills, as well as focus and dedication to deliver quality fieldwork.
 During the past five years, he has worked on numerous projects with varying clients so has the commercial awareness – and the optimism – to deliver the next project better then the last.

 Since arriving in the UK, Brian has enjoyed ethnography, and the cultural interpretation of the British language, humour, folklore, history and intrinsic customs.
 What he misses the most about America is the food, sunshine, hunting, and American football.
 However, he feels there are many similarities between the two countries and his emic perspective is that the people are the same in both places; there are the good, bad and indifferent.

-In his role at Watermelon Adam oversees a remote team of 13 regional directors and a core team of 1000 interviewers – so maintaining a focus on quality is a challenge, albeit one he’s extremely passionate about.
+In his role at Watermelon Adam oversees both a call centre of circa 100 booths and a remote team of 13 regional directors and a core team of 800 interviewers – so maintaining a focus on quality is a challenge, albeit one he’s extremely passionate about.

-His driving philosophy in designing policy and implementing strategy is to develop procedures that support and empower individuals at every step of the research process, building confidence in all teams to take the right decisions for improved outcomes and ongoing knowledge-sharing, and supporting client-facing staff in suggesting commercially-viable solutions to compliance challenges.
+The remit is focused on designing policy and implementing strategy to support individuals at every step of the research process, building confidence in all teams to take the right decisions for improved outcomes and ongoing knowledge-sharing, and supporting client-facing staff in suggesting commercially-viable solutions to compliance challenges.